Enrique Bermúdez: Contra war

-During the Contra war, Bermúdez held the nom de guerre Comandante 380.
+During the Contra war, Bermúdez was known by his nom de guerre, Comandante 380.

-The Contras' guerrilla war against the Sandinista government became one of the most contentious and prominent Cold War conflicts, with the United States supporting the Contras through overt and covert military assistance, and the Soviet Union, Cuba, East Germany and other Eastern Bloc nations supporting the Sandinistas.
-Under the Reagan Doctrine, through which the U.S. believed it could drive the Soviet Union out of Central America and other regions around the world, the U.S. began supplying Bermúdez' Contras with arms and other support.
+The Contras' guerrilla war against the Sandinista government ultimately became one of the most contentious and prominent Cold War conflicts, with the U.S. government supporting the Contras with overt and covert military assistance, and the Soviet Union, Cuba, East Germany, and other Eastern Bloc nations supporting the Sandinista government.

+The Contras ultimately became a major recipient of support under the Reagan Doctrine, under which the U.S. believed it could drive the Soviet Union out of Central America and other regions around the world.
+As U.S. arms and support began flowing to Bermúdez and the Contras, their war against the Sandinista government escalated throughout the 1980s.
+In 1990, however, the Sandinista government was defeated in the 1990 Nicaraguan general election, and Bermudez helped lead the Contras' transition into a political and governing entity.

 Criticisms

-Assessments of Bermúdez's military and political leadership varied.
-His supporters believed that he provided stability among the fractious rebels, holding the FDN together while other Contra factions splintered.
-Critics, however, charged that he failed to provide strategic direction for the FDN's campaigns, and that he hampered the Contras' effectiveness by rewarding loyal cronies and ex-Guardsmen instead of the most able commanders.
-Discontent finally led to a council of field commanders ousting Bermúdez, as well as the purging of the Contras' predominantly Miami-based political leadership.
-Many of the members of the so-called Council were then suspects in his death, along with the Sandinista government.
+Assessments of Bermúdez's military and political leadership are varied.
+His supporters believe that he provided stability among the fractious rebels, holding the FDN together while other Contra factions splintered.
+Critics, however, charge that he failed to provide strategic direction for the FDN's campaigns, and that he hampered the Contras' effectiveness by rewarding loyal cronies and ex-Guardsmen instead of the FDN's most capable commanders.
+Discontent finally led a council of FDN field commanders to oust Bermúdez and purge the Contras' predominantly Miami-based political leadership.
+Following Bermudez' assassination in 1991, the Sandinista government and members of the council were both considered leading suspects in his murder, which remains unsolved.

 Critics of the Contras also alleged that Bermúdez was one of several figures who had been engaged in cocaine and other drug-running as a Contra commander.

 Relations with U.S.

-Bermúdez, however, was the key military leader behind the Contras' war.
-He also was a key contact for the Reagan administration, who saw him, along with Adolfo Calero, as their primary contacts within the Contra leadership.
+Bermúdez was the key military leader behind the Contras' war.
+He also was a key contact for the Reagan administration, who saw Bermudez and Adolfo Calero as their primary contacts within the Contra leadership.
 Votes on U.S. aid to the Contras were some of the most contentious and close votes in the United States Congress during the 1980s, but the predominant sentiment in Congress was that continued aid to the Contras was critical both to establishing a non-communist government in Nicaragua and driving the Soviet Union from the American hemisphere during the height of the Cold War.